-The concentration in Curriculum and Instruction has both College of Education and C&I requirements.
+The concentration in Curriculum and Instruction has both School of Education and C&I requirements.
 A minimum of 72 semester hours beyond the master’s degree is required.

-The College of Education Professional Core (6 semester hours)
+The School of Education Professional Core (6 semester hours)

 - EDUC 510 - Introduction to Doctoral Studies in Education